-Bonus Content: Grab a copy of our 2017 Social Media Survival Kit
+Bonus Content: Grab a copy of our Social Media Field Guide.

 But engagement is a two-way street.
 Just sending out an occasional newsletter or social media post isn’t going to cut it.
 You’ve got to engage customers in real conversation just like you would if you were face to face or on the telephone.
 But it’s not as hard as you might think.